ATLANTA AIRPORT AT NIGHT

 Atlanta Airport's 1961-1980 terminal was particularly photogenic and there is no shortage of gorgeous pictures of the facility at dusk.
 The ATLANTA sign, bathed in a soothing turquoise glow, was an Atlanta landmark for two decades.
 Here are a few shots of the old terminal in all of its mid-century nighttime glory.

-To the left you can see construction on the terminal that began in 1970 and extended the ticket lobby, connecting it directly to concourses on the far end of either side of the terminal.
+To the left you can see construction on the terminal that began in 1970, connecting both ends of the lobby directly to concourses on the far end of both sides of the terminal.

 This postcard from the early 1970s shows the addition of an elevated parking area in front of the building.